 Jacobs will face at least two other candidates.
 Knox County Commissioner Bob Thomas announced his intentions to run before the grappler made his own announcement, and the county sheriff, Jimmy “J.J.”
 Jones, has filed paperwork that signals his intent to run as well.

 Whether Jacobs will be successful is anyone’s guess.
 Wrestlers have often pursued public office, but they’ve met with varying degrees of success (and often a great deal of ridicule).
 Some consider running for office only to back out at the last minute.

-Editor’s update (May 2, 2018): We are happy to announce that Glenn Jacobs has won the Knox County Primary election in Tennessee by a mere 17 votes!
-The general election for mayor will take place on August 2nd.
+Editor’s update (August 3, 2018): We are happy to announce that Glenn Jacobs won the Knox County Mayoral election in Tennessee.
+Jacobs officially will take over as mayor of Knox County on Sept.
+1.

 Take Ric Flair, for example.
 In the late 1990s, the Nature Boy explored the possibility of running for governor of North Carolina on multiple occasions.
 Flair has been active in fundraising for GOP politicians in the state and has had a good relationship with past legislators and governors.

 Flair even went so far as to announce his intention to run in 2000, and 2004.
 But a campaign never materialized.
 As late as 2008, Flair was still mulling his options, but a conversation with another blonde bomber may have stopped him from pursuing elected office.